-It is difficult to estimate the number of persons who actually participated in giving, since one gift might represent the combined efforts of large groups such as a garden club or home extension club.
+It is difficult to estimate the number of persons who actually participated in giving since one gift might represent the combined efforts of large groups such as a garden club or home extension club.
 It is estimated that perhaps 50,000 individuals had a part in making the Art Center possible.

 The drive received a big boost from the SDSU Faculty Women's Club project of selling Dunn prints.
 Nearly $30,000 was made available for the center with proceeds from this project.

-To supplement the $13,000 made available by the state for 1970-71 fiscal year operations, the Art Center Board of Trustees is initiating a fund raising effort to help with special center projects and programs each year.
+To supplement the $13,000 made available by the state for 1970-71 fiscal year operations, the Art Center Board of Trustees is initiating a fundraising effort to help with special center projects and programs each year.
 A South Dakota Memorial Art Center Foundation is being established to comply with Internal Revenue Service tax exemption requirements.
 However, until the Foundation is organized, gifts to the center remain as tax exemptions since the center is part of a public institution.

 Gifts of cash or art are sought by the Board of Trustees and are needed to assist in bringing special exhibitions to the center and for other projects.
-Although art objects are sought, the will be screened by a committee of artists to insure that they are of a quality worthy of display in the center.
+Although art objects are sought, they will be screened by a committee of artists to ensure that they are of a quality worthy of display in the center.
 All works of art cannot be accepted because of limited storage space in the building.

 In addition to gifts from interested individuals, the art center will also realize some income from the sale of art items at a sales counter within the center.

-The art center building is a unique structure which required the solving of special engineering problems not normally encountered.
+The art center building is a unique structure that required the solving of special engineering problems not normally encountered.
 One of the reasons for a new art center was that the Harvey Dunn collection was deteriorating because of the lack of display area in a building with air-conditioning and humidity controls.

 The exterior of the building is a series of curved panels of white quartz-concrete aggregate.
 Inside are six galleries, a 150-seat auditorium with a unique "thrust" stage, three studios, an art library and the necessary office and storage are for such a center.

 The carpet color and texture complement the works of art on display, but even more important, the carpet hides unsightly nail holes left over after one picture has been taken down and another put in its place.
-Plastered or papered walls would soon become pock-marked from the variety of hangings which the walls will support over a period of years.
+Plastered or papered walls would soon become pock-marked from the variety of hangings that the walls will support over a period of years.